-But after years of dropping the ball when it came to reading aloud to my kids, I finally picked it back up with my youngest kiddo last year, even though he was already a teenager (*sniff, sniff* again!).
+But after years of dropping the ball when it came to reading aloud to my kids, I finally picked it back up with my youngest kiddo, even though he was already a young teenager (*sniff, sniff* again!).

 How to Choose Read Aloud Books for Older Kids